-33Following Haritou et al. (1995) we use a Z-test to compare the size of the coefficients and standard
+$^{32}$ Following Haritou et al. (1995) we use a Z-test to compare the size of the coefficients and standard errors of the flow models and the reallocation models.
+The differences between the results of the two

 The results in Table 1 also provide evidence that manager reallocation decisions are more strongly affected by pull factors.
 With the exception of credit ratings, the estimated effects of domestic factors (real GDP growth, real bond yields, reserves, and debt to GDP), on reallocation decisions are consistently larger, mostly significant and all point in the expected direction.
 The results for investor flows are all insignificant, with the exception of credit ratings which for EME investors may attract more consistent attention.
 The differences in coefficients are again significant (See Annex C in the Appendix for statistical test results.).
 Previous research suggests that investors and managers exhibit procyclicality, Miyajima and Shim (2014a), Raddatz and Schmukler (2012), Raddatz et al. (2017), Shek et al. (2018).
-Our analysis of pull factors tells a similar story, and provides evidence that most of the procyclicality comes from managers.
+Our analysis of pull factors tells a similar story, and provides a novel insight that most of the procyclicality comes from manager allocation decisions.

-Overall, our results show differentiated effects of push and pull factors on manager reallocation and investor flows.
 A financial intermediation framework rationalizes these results: investors in the investment fund are delegating to fund managers investment decisions concerning particular EMEs.
 When making portfolio allocation decisions, fund managers can move between EME bond assets.
-Fund mandate requirements which explicitly or implicitly limit holdings of EME bonds (e.g. credit rating limits) would likely increase the propensity for intra-EME bond movements.34 Meanwhile. investors are more sensitive to factors determining their resources, including those global factors affecting their fund's overall performance.
+Fund mandate requirements which explicitly or implicitly limit holdings of EME bonds (e.g. credit rating limits) would likely increase the propensity for intra-EME bond movements.
+Meanwhile. investors are more sensitive to factors determining their resources, including those global factors affecting their fund's overall performance.
 The next section delves deeper into the institutional features that may be relevant for mutual fund capital flows.